top background

 She described in detail the physical impact of having taken on far too much, and by the end of the article, concluded with that age old lesson - practice what you preach.

 This isn’t uncommon in the spa and wellness industry.
 The people who spend their lives and careers trying to make sure the rest of us feel relaxed and restored, often get stressed and burnt out.
 However, it’s not just therapists.
-Lots of us suffer from stress, which is fine to a point, but when it escalates it can be an issue for the employer as well as the individual.
+Lots of us suffer from stress, which is natural, but when it escalates it's a problem.

 Our approach to employee wellness is changing

-The most savvy employers are ahead of the game when it comes to employee wellness, implementing practices that are more than token offerings or insidious ways of keeping people in the office for longer instead of taking breaks.
-Some spa owners for example are implementing wellbeing support that helps to prevent burnout and injury associated with massage with offerings like preventative physiotherapy.
+The most savvy employers are ahead of the game when it comes to employee wellness, implementing practices that are more than token offerings.
+Some spa owners, for example, offer wellbeing support that helps to prevent burnout and injury associated with massage with preventative physiotherapy.

-Some employers offer things like Teladoc services, where they can ask a physician any health-related question 24/7, so they are not restricted to office hours.
-Some also offer things like financial wellness resources and health screening events as well as fitness classes and nutritional foods.
+Some employers offer Teladoc services, where they can ask a physician any health-related question 24/7, so they are not restricted to office hours.
+Some also provide financial wellness resources and health screening events as well as fitness classes and nutritional foods.

 None of this will come as a surprise in itself, but what’s changing is the motivation.
-The emphasis is increasingly on providing genuine instead of token support for employee wellness.
+The emphasis is increasingly on providing genuine instead of token support for employee wellness, some of which is preventative, and some of which is about enjoying holistic wellbeing.

 The best ways to look after employee wellbeing